- Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

 GPs are the first point of contact for most people and can refer patients to other specialist NHS services.
 Once in the UK, expats should choose a local GP in their area and book an appointment to register as a patient.

 UK dentists are world-class, but unlike GPs, they are not free to all residents.
 NHS dentists are subsidised by UK taxpayers, and do provide check-ups and essential dental treatments for a relatively low fixed charge.
 Any treatment that is cosmetic will need to be done by a private dentist and, while standards are the same in both the private and NHS dentists, private practices can offer higher quality fillings or crowns.
-See a full list of treatments covered by the NHS on the NHS England website.
+See a full list of treatments covered by the NHS on the NHS website.
 Expats should register with a local dentist once they have settled in.

-Private healthcare in the United Kingdom
+Private health insurance in the United Kingdom

 Health insurance in the United Kingdom